MarkRDavison/platfom-test-se/README.md

 dotnet ef database update
 ```

-- you can run the app using `dotnet run --project .\ProfilesApp\ProfilesApp.csproj`
+- you can run the app using `dotnet run --project ./ProfilesApp/ProfilesApp.csproj`

 ### Deployment Infrastrastructure

 ---
 **NOTE** You'll need [Docker Desktop](https://www.docker.com/products/docker-desktop) installed to make this work.

 There is a script (`init.ps1`) that can be used to create an apppropriate infrstructure.

 ```
-.\init.ps1 -subscriptionName "your_sub" -name "your_name" -sqlPassword (ConvertTo-SecureString  -AsPlainText -Force "your_sql_password")
+./init.ps1 -subscriptionName "your_sub" -name "your_name" -sqlPassword (ConvertTo-SecureString  -AsPlainText -Force "your_sql_password")
 ```

 The following will be created: